MusicLover1011/RyoYamadaHud/README.md

 if you want to remove ryo yamada from the corner you arent a real ryo yamada fan >:(.  jk  but also you can remove it by going to resource/ui/hudmatchstatus.res   and  going to the bottom bottom lines  and either setting the alpha to
 0 or by setting the xpos to 10000

+If you want to delete the slightly nsfw picture on the leader board pictures go to resource/ui/scoreboard.res and the scroll to the bottom.
+Afterwards go to RyoScore2 image panel and set it either to xpos 100000 or set visible and enabled to 0

+Also I HATE EDITING THE SCOREBOARD I HATE IT .
+WHY DOES IT EXIST WHY WHY WHY WHY .   thats all .... as always be sure to praise ryo and give her all your money